Loading

 He has been involved in offshore energy in all forms, especially in respect of vessel sales, purchase and charters, health and safety issues, and the interaction of the renewables industry with other users of the sea.

-Emma Toulson – Humber Offshore Wind Cluster Champion/ Ørsted
+Emma Toulson – Humber Offshore Wind Cluster Champion/ Ørsted - Head of Stakeholder Relations Orsted UK

 Zoe Keeton - Head of Stakeholders and local markets UK and Ireland, RWE